CMU-cabot/cabot/README.md

 ### Navigate CaBot

-- **`Nav2 Goal` tool does not work properly**: the robot will move with the nav2 default BT xml (only for debugging purpose)
+- **`Nav2 Goal` tool does not work properly**: the robot will move with the nav2 default BT xml (only for debugging purposes)
-- right click on a blue dot in `demo_2d_floors.rviz` (-Y option for ros1 service to show) and select "Navigate to Here" menu
+- right-click on a blue dot in `demo_2d_floors.rviz` (-Y option for ros1 service to show) and select the "Navigate to Here" menu
 - or directory publish a `/cabot/event` topic on ROS1. see [here](doc/destinations.md) more detail about destinations.
   ```
   # example destination in cabot_site_cmu_3d environment